radekstepan/therascript/README.md

 # TODO

+- [ ] make sure the preload task deletes the whole data folder
 - [ ] verify/fix shutdown and autostart scripts
 - [x] fix the crappy search query; multiple keywords should join on a "*" character, special characters and quotes properly escaped, multiple spaces removed
-- [ ] move transcripts and their paragraphs into the DB
+- [x] move transcripts and their paragraphs into the DB
 - [ ] try combining fulltext chat search with transcript search
 - [ ] fix the search UI
     - be able to filter by client and/or tags